Abraham Gancwajch: Final events and disappearance

 In the Warsaw Ghetto Gancwajch lived a lavish life, collecting hefty sums from others by various means.
 On the other hand, he helped the poor and artists.
 But all his initiatives became corrupted; for example, he set up a hospital with ambulances, but the network soon came to be used primarily for smuggling by Group 13, a racketeering network that was officially to have combated black-marketeering in the Ghetto.

 After most of the Group 13 was eliminated by the Germans in 1943, Gancwajch reemerged outside the ghetto on the Aryan side in Warsaw, where he and other members of his group, pretending to be Jewish underground fighters, were hunting for Poles hiding or otherwise supporting the Jews.
-He was also the leader of the infamous Żagiew, a Gestapo-sponsored Jewish organization.
 He is also known to have tried to sabotage attempts at the Warsaw Ghetto Uprising.
 The Jewish Combat Organization sentenced him to death, but were never able to execute him.
 His ultimate fate remains unknown.